Joseph LaPage

 Joseph LaPage (born Joseph Paget; 1838 – March 15, 1878), known as "The French Monster" and various other aliases, was a Canadian rapist, serial killer and necrophile who murdered four women in Canada and the United States, also attempting to kill his wife's sister and another unnamed woman.
-He was hanged for the murder of 17 year old Josie Langmaid, which occurred in Pembroke, New Hampshire.
+He was hanged for the murder of 17-year-old Josie Langmaid, which occurred in Pembroke, New Hampshire.

 Biography

 Life and early crimes

 LaPage was born as Joseph Paget in 1838, in an unnamed settlement 50 mi northwest of Montreal.
 His parents, who were immigrants from France, were well-respected farmers in the area.
 When he was about 20 years old, LaPage married a woman three years older than him, with whom he had five children.
-Five years after their marriage, the family moved to Sainte-Béatrix, where he had already received a reputation as a bad, evil man.
-He frequently abused his wife and especially his eldest daughter, hanged around vile people, even going so far nearly killing his wife's sister, Julienne Rousse (who survived and testified as his later trial).
+Five years after their marriage, the family moved to Sainte-Béatrix, where he had already received a negative reputation.
+He frequently abused his wife and his eldest daughter; he even went so far as nearly killing his wife's sister, Julienne Rousse (who survived and testified as his later trial).
 LaPage was arrested, but knocked the officer down and fled to the United States.
 He took his family with him, and settled in St. Albans, Vermont, in September 1871.
 The following year, he briefly returned to his former residence, where he was suspected of setting on fire the home of a man connected to his arrest, and also attempting to assault a young unmarried woman.
-He had struck the woman with a club, causing her injuries that would last for a month.
-LaPage had also attempted to entice a 14-year-old girl into the woods with him, but failed.
-Soon after, he returned to St. Albans, where he lived a disreputable life, occasionally working as a farmhand and woodsman.
+He struck the woman with a club, causing her injuries that would last for a month.
+LaPage also attempted to entice a 14-year-old girl into the woods with him, but failed.
+Soon after, he returned to St. Albans, where he occasionally worked as a farmhand and woodsman.